m0xpd/FLIP/README.md

 The flip-flop is 'Reset' when 'Input' is false (Reset = _Input).

 This system was found to work perfectly well in practical musical application, but offended me, as I understood there was possibility for a 'lock' between  a harmonic of the clock and the sawtooth wave, making the process less than random.
 I had anticipated this in design and arranged for the sawtooth oscillator to be voltage controlled.
 A second stage of the 40106 ('FM Osc') is used to implement an oscillator from which a triangular wave (at around 800Hz) is generated.
-This triangular wave frequency modulates the sawtooth, effectively removing the possibility of any 'lock' between the sawtooth and a regular clock signal.
+This triangular voltage is used to frequency modulate the sawtooth, effectively removing the possibility of any 'lock' between the sawtooth and a regular clock signal.

 The photo below shows triggering with FM enabled: